VadimV1/AWS-LAB/README.md

 # Step 3 - Creation of the DB

-Creation of the RDS is pretty straight forward, specify the login credentials and the type of instance you want.
+Creation of the RDS is pretty straight forward, specify the login credentials and the type of instance you want, specify the subnets it will run on as a subnet group and lastly create security group for the RDS instance.

-***Note that the process is documented in the **db.tf** file of the terraform config**
+***Note that the process is documented in the **db.tf**, **securitygroup.tf** file of the terraform config**

 # Step 4 - Creation of ECS instance
 ## Creation on the ECS cluster with fargate